 10-12:30 Instruction at the Chateau.

-Lunch here on the premise on baguettes and fresh fruit.
+Lunch here on the premise on baguette sandwiches and fresh fruit.

 4-6pm Tea time and discussion.
-This is a time where we will be invited to share some of our initial writing for constructive analysis.
+At this time we will be invited to share some of our initial writing for constructive analysis.

 6-7:30 Relax back at the Chateau

 8:15 Dinner at Huiterie Pie in St. Emilion, one of our founders favorites and the Michelin guide’s as well!

 2pm Depart for the Unesco World heritage site of Bordeaux